Image: Copyright free from Pixabay

 Her touch was like fire against his cheek.
 The breath caught in his throat and he coughed out, ‘Grink-aa.’

 This time she threw her head back and laughed, a wild clear peal that sent his heart racing.
 He had never really heard a woman laugh before and certainly not when around him.
 They were usually screaming.
-He didn’t laugh either, outside of cruel cackles and sneers.
+He didn’t laugh much either.
 He suddenly got the mad urge to crush her against him and mash his mouth full onto her warm pink lips.
 Maybe if he were lucky, some of that sweet laughter could fill him up too.

 Though things were going well with Grinda, the same couldn’t be said about his brothers.
 Every night Mock brought Grinda meat, knowing how much she enjoyed it, but it was becoming harder and harder to get.
 He couldn’t hunt; it was too dangerous to leave her alone, so he had to steal from his brothers.